A prime-characteristic analogue of a theorem of Hartshorne-Polini: Introduction

 The main result of this paper, Theorem \ref{big thm}, is an $\F$-module analogue of Theorem \ref{top dR theorems}.
 The finiteness condition analogous to the holonomicity of $\D$-modules is the $F$-finiteness of $\F$-modules, and local cohomology modules satisfy this condition.
 De Rham cohomology for $\D$-modules is ill-behaved in positive characteristic, so any analogue of Theorem \ref{top dR theorems} will require a replacement for $H^0_{\dR}(D(M))$.
 The desired replacement turns out to be the \emph{(Frobenius) stable part} of $D(M)$.
 (See section \ref{Fmodprelims} below for the relevant definitions.)
 The hypotheses of Theorem \ref{big thm} are more general than those of Theorem \ref{top dR theorems} and include both the cases of polynomial and formal power series rings; observe that there is no need to state and prove a graded version separately.

-\begin{bigthm}[Corollary \ref{special case of main theorem}] Let $R$ be a regular Noetherian ring containing an algebraically closed field $k$ of characteristic $p > 0$, and let $\fm \subseteq R$ be any maximal ideal.
+\begin{bigthm}[Corollary \ref{special case of main theorem}] Let $(R,\fm)$ be a Noetherian regular local ring containing its algebraically closed residue field $k$ of characteristic $p > 0$, and let $M$ be an $\F$-finite $\F$-module over $R$.
 Let $E = E_R(R/\fm)$ be the $R$-injective hull of $R/\fm$, and denote by $D(-)$ the exact functor $\Hom_R(-,E)$ on the category of $R$-modules.
-Assume that the Frobenius $F:R\to R$ is a finite morphism.
-If $M$ is an $\F$-finite $\F$-module over $R$, then
+Then

 where $(-)_s$ denotes the \emph{stable part} of a Frobenius module, and $\Hom_{\F}$ denotes the $\mathbb{F}_p$-space of $\F$-module morphisms. \end{bigthm}